tgetgood/gmaps-cljs/README.md

 A functional wrapper for the Google Maps API.

-Have you ever wished Google Maps played better with Om?
+Have you ever wished Google Maps played better with React?
 I do.
 This library strives to let you pretend a map is an immediate mode renderer, much the same as React's virtual dom lets you treat the real dom.

-Declare what you want to display as a data structure and update the map.
+Declare what you want to display as a data structure and pass it to gmaps.
 Gmaps-cljs tries to intelligently update the map by diffing the current state with the new state you gave it.
 No more manually keeping track of which markers are hidden, etc..

 This started off as a port of [Gmaps.js](https://hpneo.github.io/gmaps/) but subsequently became